ojalaw/INTOL-MP1/TESTING.md

 I made the necessary changes by adding Bootstrap and adapting existing CSS to make the site more responsive for all screen sizes.

+The final bug i discovered was regarding the spinning globe animation on the index page.
+The animation worked fine on desktop.
+However, there was an issue on screen sizes below 420px.
+As the div started to spin, the corner of the div started to overflow the container and push the page horizontally.
+To correct this, I added code to have the overflow hidden and this solved the issue.